davidhassell/cmip7repack/README.md

                     and 9, default 4) for rechunked data variables.
     FILE [FILE ...]
 One or more netCDF-4 files to be repacked.
 ```

-## Installation

-To install `cmip7repack`, download the script in this repository with that name, and give it executable permissions.

-## Usage

 In practice it is expected that, after initial testing, running with only the `-o|--overwrite` option will be always be acceptable: